 If you have been arrested, it is on your record, regardless of the outcome of your case.
 Your record can wind up hurting not only your personal reputation, but also things such as future employment, immigration proceedings, status in college, status in professional organizations, and custody cases.

-The attorneys at Goldman Wetzel in St. Petersburg may be able to help.
+The expungement attorneys at Goldman Wetzel in St. Petersburg may be able to help.
 Call our office at 727-828-3900 and schedule a free meeting to discuss your legal options and see if we can help you wipe the slate clean.